bdastur/notes/aws/readme.md

 Three core concepts to understand CloudFront.

 #### Distributions
+* This is the name given to the CDN which consists of a collection of Edge locations.
 * You start by creating a distribution, which is identified by a DNS domain name like 'd11223233.cloudfront.net'.
 * To serve files from CloudFront, you simply use the distribution domain name in place of your website's domain name.
 Rest of the file path stays the same.
 * You can also create a CNAME record in Route53 for DNS.

 #### Origins
 * You must specify the DNS domain name of the origin - S3 bucket or HTTP server.